samcaf/Energy-Weighted-Observable-Correlators/README.md

 <img src="./doc_figs/scripts.png" width="800">
 </p>

-I note that I follow the unconventional choice of using the fish shell language in most of these scripts; sorry for any inconvenience.
+I note (again) that I follow the unconventional choice of using the fish shell language in most of these scripts; sorry for any inconvenience.

 ## <a name="background"></a> Physics Background